-Microsoft has a higher asset turnover compared to that of JPMorgan Chase.
-However generally speaking a asset turnover ratio of 0.048 is not particularly high.
+Microsoft has a higher asset turnover compared to that of JPMorgan Chase, 0.478 and 0.0412 respectively.
 This can be attributed to the fact that technological companies' business models tend to not invest heavily in physical assets and rather they focus on intellectual property and other intangible assets in order to generate revenue.
 JPMorgan Chase also has a low asset turnover which is due to the fact that the banking industry business model relies on leveraging large amounts of assets, for instance deposits and loans, and do not generate sales based off, for example, an inventory.